chendaniely/pandoc_resume/resume.md

       (New York City, NY)

      * Concentration: Behavioral Neuroscience
      * Minors: Biology, Computer Science

 Experience
 ------------

-**Social and Decision Analytics Laboratory**
+**Social and Decision Analytics Lab** Biocomplexity Institute of Virginia Tech, 2017 - Present

-* Build and deploy the system that houses the lab's computational infrastructure and data using Docker
+* I work as part of SDAL teams to support the data engineering aspects of projects.
+I collaborate with data scientists to develop data-driven analyses and interactive visualizations; explore and experiment with new open source technologies, and develop frameworks to support and enhance existing frameworks and architecture landscapes.
+I participate in the technology stack selection, application, and maintenance that is consistent with institute mission, industry best practices, and industry standard security requirements.

+* My specific responsibilities include the following activities
+  * Deploy and maintain platform technologies for the secure management, analyses, and presentation of project data, including the maintenance and back of the lab’s data storage platforms including PostgreSQL databases, the lab’s analytics platforms including RStudio Server and Juptyer Server and the lab’s presentation platforms including wikis, dashboards, and RStudio Shiny
+  * Help establish and implement data ingestion, storage, and analyses pipelines.
+  * Assist lab researchers  in developing computational models for analysis and approaches to best visualize project data
+  * Assist in the application of methods to quantify accuracy and completeness of collected data
+  * Write well-documented code to perform various analytic tasks
+  * Assist in the development of data dictionaries and production of comprehensive summary reports and presentations suitable for internal customers and project sponsors
+  * Develop clear, concise, in-depth documentation of code to facilitate ongoing maintenance and future adaptation of system components
   * Co-instructor for the [Data Science for Public Good][dspg] Program
     * Main point of contact for code and technical issues
   * Ensure the lab's workflow follow best research practices for data security, reproducibility, and replicability

-**Lander Analytics**
+**Lander Analytics** 2014 - Present

 * Teach Machine Learning and Dashboards R
 * Teach Data Analysis and Programming in Python

-**Columbia University School of Nursing**
+**Columbia University School of Nursing** 2014 - 2014

 * Analyzed survey data on mass causality preparedness that lead to 2 published papers

 * Prepared hospital data to measure care pathways using a network approach

-**Center for Injury Epidemiology and Prevention at Columbia University**
+**Center for Injury Epidemiology and Prevention at Columbia University** 2013 - 2014

 * Worked on an agent-based model written in Java looking at alcohol and violence in NYC

-**NYU Langone Medical Center**
+**NYU Langone Medical Center** 2010 - 2012

 * Data manager and clinical trials coordinator